Robert Glasper: Early life

-Hip Hop Love Affair and Influence

-Robert Glasper straddles two distinct worlds.
-He's an accomplished jazz pianist who was signed to Blue Note Records in his mid-twenties.
-And he works with many hip-hop and R&B artists, both in the studio and on the stage: Q-Tip (musician), Mos Def, and Maxwell, to name a few.
-Glasper cites Tribe Called Quest as his gateway to hip-hop.
+According to Glasper, he became interested in hip-hop after listening to A Tribe Called Quest.

 Career

 Glasper's playing career was launched in earnest whilst still studying at The New School in New York when he started touring as a sideman with some of the established greats of the scene (bassist Christian McBride, and trumpeters Terence Blanchard and Roy Hargrove).
-At the same time, Robert was forging a friendship with his New School-mate Bilal, as well as a musical bond that saw them embedded in a burgeoning hip hop and neo soul movement alongside era-defining artists such as Jill Scott, The Roots and J Dilla—during which time Glasper became music director for Yasiin Bey (formerly Mos Def).
+At the same time, Robert was forging a friendship with his New School-mate Bilal, as well as a musical bond that saw them embedded in a burgeoning hip hop and neo soul movement alongside era-defining artists such as Jill Scott, The Roots, and J Dilla—during which time Glasper became music director for Yasiin Bey (formerly Mos Def).